aleabodo/survival-pi-docs/docs/wiki/about.md

 We are a friendly and active community of mostly young adults and teenager that enjoy playing Minecraft after a tiring day at work or school.
 We like to keep things as Vanilla as possible while also having some extra Vanilla-friendly features to complement the experience.

 We build beautiful bases and massive community mega project.
 We also have an active community-managed market at Spawn.
 You are creative?
-You join building and meeting new friends?
+You enjoy building and meeting new friends?
 Feel free to join our community.
 You can apply on our [Discord](pathname://https://discord.gg/WKAtDzEu24) with the application form below.
 If you decide to apply, you can include the word *stardust* in your application, so we know that you checked out this website before applying 😊

+If you want to learn more about the features this server has, check out the [Features Page](./Features/features.md) on this wiki.

 ## At a Glance